dsorokin/aivika/README.md

 * allows working with the resources based on specified queue strategies (FCFS/FIFO, LCFS/LIFO, SIRO, static priorities and so on);

-* allows customizing the infinite and finite queues based on strategies too;
+* allows customizing the unbounded and bounded queues based on strategies too;

 * supports the resource preemption;

-* allows defining a queue network based on streams of data (transacts) and their processors;
+* allows defining a queue network based on streams of data (transacts);

+* allows using a GPSS-like DSL with help of the additional library;

 * allows simulating circuits with recursive links and delays;